Last updated on August 20th, 2022 at 11:37 am

-One of our wonderful readers emailed me about this over the weekend (Thanks Vanessa!) and of course I was all over it, checking it out.
-I’m not the first to report on it but I felt it warranted SafeMama attention.
-A study done by the Environmental Law Foundation (ELF) revealed that a large number of juice and baby food brands, including organic brands, exceeded levels of lead that would be dangerous for the 6 and under age set.
+One of our wonderful readers emailed me about this over the weekend (Thanks Vanessa!), and of course, I was all over it, checking it out.
+I’m not the first to report on it, but I felt it warranted SafeMama attention.
+A study by the Environmental Law Foundation (ELF) revealed that many juice and baby food brands, including organic brands, exceeded levels of lead that would be dangerous for the six and under age set.
 This infuriates me beyond belief.

-It infuriates me for obvious reason but mainly because of the inclusion of the brands I have grown to trust showed up on the list.
+It infuriates me for obvious reasons but mainly because of the inclusion of the brands I have grown to trust showed up on the list.
 The Earth’s Best pictured here is a product I have given to my son many times.
 It sickens me.
-It’s things like this that make a parent think “I give up!
+Things like this make a parent think “I give up!
 Everything is toxic!” and is really discouraging.
 So many parents strive to find the best products, the safest products, the best food, buy organic, for our kids only to find out that the things we thought we did right were not.
-Who would think a box of organic apple juice could possibly contain LEAD?!
+Who would think a box of organic apple juice could contain LEAD?!

 They have published the list of products tested for lead (PDF) and listed the brands that exceeded the CA Prop 65 limit of 0.5 micrograms of lead per serving and those who did not exceed it.

 Update (6/15/10) This is the response I got from Earth’s Best on Facebook which is now buried by their father’s day contest submissions: